hzs0084/bigsusman-Notes/README.md

 - [DNS Dumpster](https://dnsdumpster.com/) DNSDumpster.com is a FREE domain research tool that can discover hosts related to a domain.
 Finding visible hosts from the attackers perspective is an important part of the security assessment process.

 - [Awesome Annual Reports](https://github.com/jacobdjwilson/awesome-annual-security-reports) This list aims to cut through the noise by providing a vendor-neutral resource for the latest security trends, tools, and partnerships.
 It curates information from trusted sources, making it easier for security leaders to make informed decisions.

+- [Hacking Google](https://www.youtube.com/watch?v=5nEyjYn9_LI&list=PL590L5WQmH8dsxxz7ooJAgmijwOz0lh2H) This is a YouTube series about Google and gives a good insight on how the security works at Google and the big major teams at Google